 Bernice: Heck yeah!

-Bernice shuts the door behind St. Peter, yet he continues to hear her howling laughter for the next three blocks.
+Bernice shuts the door behind Saint Peter, but he still hears her laughter for the next three blocks.